University-of-Mons/sismic-tutorial/sismic-tutorial.md

 ### Defining the statechart in SISMIC

 Once the statechart is designed, we can now implement it in SISMIC.
-[This page of the SISMIC documentation](https://sismic.readthedocs.io/en/latest/format.html) explains the syntax to follow for the differents states and transitions.
-Here, we will be explain, in a top-down approach, how to assemble these states to define a complex statechart.
+[This page of the SISMIC documentation](https://sismic.readthedocs.io/en/latest/format.html) explains the syntax to follow for the different states and transitions.
+Here, we will explain, in a top-down approach, how to assemble these states to define a complex statechart.

 #### Parallel states